arkantak/my-world/README.md

 Origin of the world.
 0,0,0,0

-yolo peeps
+yolo peeps.

-learning to code ova here, blazing a trail ova there. get coding now
+learning to code ova here, blazing a trail ova there. get coding now.